kdmitruk/xarray_constructor/README.md

 Detector card and X-ray tube details can only be modified by editing their respective files, as they are not meant to change frequently.
 All device description files use the JSON format.

+### Benchmark
+The `--benchmark` option allows for the measurement of model calculation time and plotting time.
+A `benchmark.json` scanner configuration is available that is large enough to be used for benchmarking.

 ### Tube file
 ![tube scheme](assets/tube.svg)